Koha-Community/kohadocs/source/01_installation.rst

 19. **Some basic currencies with USA dollar as default for ACQ module:** Install US dollar, Great British Pound, Canadian Dollar and Euro currencies.
 Set the US dollar as the default acquisition currency.
 Not installing these will mean that a currency will need to be defined before Acquisitions can be used.

 20. **Useful patron attribute types:** Not required to use Koha.
 Patrons have a barcode which identifies them.
-By clicking this checkbox your making sure that this patron barcode is displayed on the patron summary screen.
+By clicking this checkbox you are making sure that this patron barcode is displayed on the patron summary screen.

 21. **Sample patron types and categories:** Not required to use Koha.
 Selecting this will install sample patron categories into the database.
 This will mean the Create patron category step in the onboarding tool is skipped.